gc-proto/gc-proto.github.io/accessibility/documentation.md

         <figcaption>
           <details class="small">
             <summary>Detailed description</summary>
-            <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled "202x accessibility progress report for Institution name" with a link to a Guidance on preparing accessibility progress reports.
-Under it there is are links titled "Provide feedback" and "List of accessibility plans from other institutions".</p>
+            <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled "202x accessibility progress report for Institution name" with a link to guidance on preparing accessibility progress reports.
+Under it there are links titled "Provide feedback" and "List of accessibility progress reports from other institutions".</p>
           </details>
         </figcaption>
       </figure>